google/filament/README.md

 Run `build.sh -h` for more information.

-#### ARM 64-bit target (arm64-v8a)
+#### Manual builds

-Then invoke CMake in a build directory of your choice, inside of filament's directory:
+Invoke CMake in a build directory of your choice, inside of filament's directory.
+The commands below show how to build Filament for ARM 64-bit (`aarch64`).

 ```
 $ mkdir out/android-build-release-aarch64